-Foothill yellow-legged frog (CSC, FSS, BLM-S)
+7.3.3.2.1 Foothill yellow-legged frog (CSC, FSS, BLM-S)15

-The foothill yellow-legged frog (FYLF) is a stream-adapted species, usually associated with shallow, flowing streams with backwater habitats and coarse cobble-sized substrates (Jennings et al. 1994) between about 600 to 5,000 feet elevation (Moyle 1973; Seltenrich and Pool 2002; ECORP 2005).
-The status of FYLF in the Sierra Nevada is perilous and this is reflected in its listing as a CSC, FSS, and BLM-S. However, populations apparently persist on at least some portions of most previously occupied drainages

-(NatureServe© 2009).
-FYLF populations may require both mainstem and tributary habitats for long-term persistence.
-Streams too small to provide breeding habitat for this species may be critical as seasonal habitats (e.g., in winter and during the hottest part of the summer) (VanWagner 1996; Seltenrich and Pool 2001), and there is evidence that habitat use by young-of-the-year, sub-adult, and adult frogs differs by age-class and changes seasonally (Randall 1997).
-Breeding tends to occur in spring or early summer and eggs are laid in areas of shallow, slow moving, waters near the shore.
-FYLF are infrequent in habitats where introduced fish and bullfrogs are present (Jennings et al. 1994).
+The foothill yellow-legged frog is a stream-adapted species, usually associated with shallow, flowing streams with backwater habitats and coarse cobble-sized substrates (Jennings and Hayes 1994) between about 600 to 5,000 feet elevation (Moyle 1973; Seltenrich and Pool 2002; ECORP 2005).
+The status of foothill yellow-legged frog in the Sierra Nevada is in poor condition and this is reflected in its listing as a CSC, FSS, and BLM-S. However, populations persist on some portions of previously occupied drainages (NatureServe® 2009).
+Foothill yellow-legged frog populations may require both mainstem and tributary habitats for long-term persistence.
+Streams too small to provide breeding habitat for this species may be critical as seasonal habitats (e.g., in winter and during the hottest part of the summer) (VanWagner 1996; Seltenrich and Pool 2002), and there is evidence that habitat use by young-of-the-year, sub-adult, and adult frogs differs by age-class and changes seasonally (Randall 1997).
+Breeding tends to occur in spring or early summer and eggs are laid in areas of shallow, slow-moving waters near the shore.
+Foothill yellow-legged frogs are infrequent in habitats where introduced fish and bullfrogs are present (Jennings and Hayes 1994).